MrPowers/javascript_book/introduction_to_strings.md

 ```javascript
 "this is a string"
 ```
-A number can also be a string type.
+A number can also have string type.

 ```javascript
 '3'